Platform9 Managed Kubernetes 2.4 Release Notes

 3. 1-Click Deploy to Amazon AWS

-You can auto-deploy clusters into OpenStack or Amazon AWS using 1-click deployment, as well as easily scale clusters in your cloud of choice.
+You can auto-deploy clusters into Amazon AWS using 1-click deployment, as well as easily scale clusters in your cloud of choice.

 Multi-tenancy is supported via integration with OpenStack Keystone.
 You can create one or more 'Tenant's and map them to namespaces on each Kubernetes clusters.
 Users within a tenant will only have access to the Kubernetes clusters that the Tenant has access to.